OwaliShawon/MicroservicesArchitecture-NestJS-RabbitMQ/README.md

    git clone <repo-url>
    cd MicroservicesArchitecture-NestJS-RabbitMQ
    ```
+2. **Run with Docker Compose**
+   `docker compose up --build`

+3. **To stop the Services**
+   `docker compose down`

+## Notes

+- All inter-service communication (token validation, user events) is handled via RabbitMQ.
+- For development, use `npm run start:dev` inside each service for hot-reloading.
+- Adjust .env files as needed for your environment.

+---

+# Demonstration

 A demonstration of a microservices architecture using **NestJS** and **RabbitMQ** for inter-service communication between an **Auth Service** and a **Product Service**.